 01 of 07

-Roasting Peppers - Open Flame or Broiler Method
+Roasting Peppers Over an Open Flame

-Roasted peppers add wonderful flavor to a number of Moroccan salads and other dishes, such as
+Roasted peppers add wonderful flavor to a number of Moroccan salads and other dishes, such as:

 - Salade Mechouia